nab-velocity/magento-plugin/README.md

     Velocity Magento Module Installation Documentation

-    1. Download velocity Magento Module, .tgz file from velocity gateways.
+    1. Download velocity Magento Module by clicking on Download zip button on the right bottom of this page.

     2. Configuration Requirement: Magento site Version 1.9 or above version must be required for our velocity payment module installation.